pivotal/docs-tas-adapter/install.md

      ingress_issuer: "CERTIFICATE-ISSUER-NAME"
    ```

+   Where:

-   Where `CERTIFICATE-ISSUER-NAME` is the name of the cert-manager cluster issuer to use to generate certificates for HTTPS ingress to Application Service Adapter.
-Defaults to `tap-ingress-selfsigned`.
+   - `CERTIFICATE-ISSUER-NAME` is the name of the cert-manager cluster issuer to use to generate certificates for HTTPS ingress to Application Service Adapter.
+Default is `tap-ingress-selfsigned`.

 ### <a id="user-provided-ingress-certs"></a>(Optional) Configure ingress certificates using a secret name and namespace